The person at the center of this case

 Start here

-What specific U.S. Government systems were targeted and what sensitive information was accessed or compromised?
+Which U.S. Government agents were targeted, and what sensitive information or systems were compromised during these intrusions?

-Four Iranian cyber actors affiliated with the Islamic Revolutionary Guard Corps (IRGC) were indicted in February 2019 for conspiring to commit computer intrusions targeting U.S. Government agents using malicious code and fraudulent online personas.
+Four Iranian cyber actors affiliated with the Islamic Revolutionary Guard Corps (IRGC) were indicted in February 2019 for conducting computer intrusions targeting U.S. Government agents using malicious code and fraudulent online personas.
 The conspiracy involved unauthorized access to protected computers and networks, combined with aggravated identity theft to facilitate their attacks.
-All four remain at large, and their current whereabouts and operational status remain unknown, making continued awareness and international cooperation critical to apprehension.
+The case remains active as the suspects, believed to be operating from Iran, have not been apprehended and continue to pose a cyber threat to U.S. interests.

 Try asking